 How to use the form builder

-The Form Builder is made of three main tabs, Build it, Design it, and Translate it, which you'll use to customize all your forms, signup response emails, and miscellaneous landing pages.
+The form builder is made of 3 main tabs, Build it, Design it, and Translate it, which you'll use to customize all your forms, signup response emails, and miscellaneous landing pages.
 Here's a brief overview of how things work.

 Removing a field from your signup form will also remove that field's data from your audience, so be careful when you delete.

 The Design It Tab